Generating Realistic Training Images Based on Tonality-Alignment Generative Adversarial Networks for Hand Pose Estimation: Related Work

-Hand pose estimation has drawn increasing attention for decades~\cite{abdi_bmvc18, baek_cvpr18, huang_bmvc18, Garcia_cvpr18, yuan_cvpr18, wan_cvpr18, ge_cvpr18, moon_cvpr18, pandey_eccv18, ye_eccv18, zhou_eccv18}.
-Recent research efforts can be categorized by their input data forms, which primarily include 2D RGB images and 3D RGBD images with depth map information.
-Specially, recent progress has tried to explore the scheme to directly estimate 3D hand pose from monocular RGB image.
-Oikonomidis \etal~\cite{oikonomidis_bmvc11, oikonomidis_cvpr12} proposed a model-based hand tracking approaches based on Particle Swarm Optimization (PSO).
-Simon~\etal~\cite{simon_cvpr17} adopts the Multiview Bootstrapping to calculate the hand keypoints from RGB images.
-Zimmermann and Brox~\cite{zimmermann_iccv17} propose a 3D Pose Regression Net which enables to estimate 3D hand pose from an RGB regular image.
+{\flushleft {\bf Vision-based Hand Pose Estimation.}} Hand pose estimation has drawn increasing attention for decades \cite{abdi_bmvc18,baek_cvpr18,huang_bmvc18,Garcia_cvpr18,yuan_cvpr18,wan_cvpr18,ge_cvpr18,moon_cvpr18,pandey_eccv18,ye_eccv18,zhou_eccv18,ge2019handshapepose,WCRSF,boukhayma20193d,tekin2019h+,yang2018disentangling}.
+Research efforts can be categorized by their input data forms, which primarily include $2$D RGB images and $3$D RGBD images with depth information.
+Recent progress has tried to estimate the $3$D hand pose from a monocular RGB image.
+For example, Oikonomidis~\etal \cite{oikonomidis_bmvc11,oikonomidis_cvpr12} propose a hand tracking approach based on {\em particle swarm optimization}.
+Simon~\etal \cite{simon_cvpr17} adopt multiview bootstrapping to calculate hand keypoints from RGB images.
+Zimmermann and Brox~\cite{zimmermann_iccv17} propose a $3$D pose regression net, enabling $3$D hand pose estimation from an RGB image.

+{\flushleft {\bf Domain Adaption via Adversarial Learning.}} Domain adaption has been introduced by Saenko~\etal~\cite{saenko2010adapting} for pairwise metric transforming and can be developed by the study of visual dataset bias~\cite{torralba2011unbiased}.
+For domain adaption, models are often designed to capture the invariant patterns between two different data distributions so that they can perform well cross domains.
+Hoffman~\etal~\cite{hoffman2017cycada} adapt the CycleGAN loss with the task loss to further improve the results of image translation.